 Never settle for a relationship that leaves you questioning yourself or making you feel less than complete.

-When you’re in a healthy relationship, you no longer have to question their intentions for you.
+When you’re in a happy relationship, you no longer have to question their intentions for you.
 It’s not perfect as all relationships will still have their significant fights and misunderstandings.
 However, there’s obvious respect, trust, and love in the relationship.

 With a bad relationship, you already feel in your gut that something is off about the relationship.
 A healthy relationship encourages you to thrive in other areas of your life, just as a bad relationship will negatively impact and destroy other areas of your life.